evannetwork/vade-evan/builds/java/README.md

 ## How to build and test

 ### Go inside vade folder.

 ```sh
 cd vade/
 ```

 ### Build lib with Cargo.

-To build rust library for java wrapper , cargo build should be compiled with java-lib feature :-
+To build rust library for java wrapper, cargo build should be compiled with java-lib feature:

 ```sh
 cargo build --release --no-default-features --features did-sidetree,did-read,did-write,didcomm,portable,vc-zkp,java-lib
 ```

 ### Build Java project with Maven.

-Go to builds/java/vade folder and run following command :-
+Go to builds/java/vade folder and run following command:

 ```sh
 mvn install
 ```

 ### Run JUNIT tests

-Junit tests are added to demonstrate VADE functionality and the same code can be taken as a reference, to run junit test execute following command :-
+Junit tests are added to demonstrate VADE functionality and the same code can be taken as a reference, to run junit test execute following command:

 ```sh
 mvn test
 ```